XanderXu/RealityShaderExtension/README.md

 You can **disable Instancing** to modify the original Node Graphs.
 You can also disable Instancing in all the nested Node Graphs.
 > If you modify the original Node Graphs, it will not change the disabled Instancing. because they are different nodes.

-You **don't** need to put the original Node Graphs into your RealityComposerPro project to reference, because all Instancing are disabled.
+You **don't** need to put the original Node Graphs into your RealityComposerPro project to reference, because all Instancing are disabled, they are actually different full copies of the original Node Graph.